 Ruth R. Marder Center for Matisse Studies

-- The Jay McKean Fisher Gallery, which features installations of works by Matisse and his contemporaries from the BMA’s collection;
+- The Jay McKean Fisher Gallery, where masterworks by Matisse and his contemporaries from the BMA’s collection offer fresh perspectives during every visit.

 In addition to hosting programs focused on Matisse and his enduring legacy, the Marder Matisse Center is committed to encouraging more exhibitions, publications, and new scholarship on the French artist—both inside and outside of the BMA.

-Visit today to view our latest installation as well as three stunning stained-glass works by contemporary artist Stanley Whitney (b.
+Visit today to view the latest exhibition as well as three stunning stained-glass works by contemporary artist Stanley Whitney (b.
 1946), commissioned by the BMA.

 Study Room